Case study: Teufelsberg | Berlin, Germany

 After the devastating 2011 earthquake and following the tsunami in Japan, Miyawaki wanted to rethink the country’s approach to disaster prevention by using native forests.

 Taking inspiration from Teufelsberg, he gathered the non-toxic debris from disaster-stricken areas in Japan and built protective mounds along the coastal areas of Tōhoku.
-The raised barriers were planted with deep-rooting tree species like Japanese varieties of machilus, evergreen oak and blue oak.
+The raised barriers were planted with deep-rooting tree species like Japanese varieties of machilus, evergreen oak, and blue oak.